Medical School Interview Thank You Letters

 For all one-on-one traditional interviews we recommend sending a thank you letter.
 While your thank you note won’t influence your overall candidacy or chances of acceptance, it is considered good manners and is an opportunity to connect with your interviewer after you leave.

 Who Receives a Thank You Letter?

 You should send thank you letters to any of your individual interviewers or anyone you feel you connected with during the interview day.
-For example, maybe you met a student with whom you had a good conversation or an admissions dean.
+For example, maybe you met a student with whom you had a good conversation, a secretary, or an admissions dean.
 For MMI interviews, it is not necessary to send thank you notes to each rater!